itsarts1/PyKMS/README.md

 - Micropython v1.9 is necessary since large int support starts here.
 - You need libffi.
 - You need some standard library of module.
 Use `micropython -m upip install -r requirements-micropython.txt` to install.
 - Only unix port is supported.
 Other platforms don't have some stdlib and performance may be a problem.

+# Disclaimer
+This program is meant for education use only and not meant to be used in production environment.
+We do not condone hosting this software for public use and we only suggest this for educational environments.
+We are not liable for any claims from Microsoft Corp.
+<br> DO NOT PUBLICLY HOST THIS.